arturkw/dev-notes/kafka/Exam notes.md

 6. `log.retention.hours`, `log.retention.minutes`, `log.retention.ms`.
 7. `errors.log.enable`, `errors.deadletterqueue.topic.name`, `errors.deadletterqueue.context.headers.enable`
 8. The `offsets.retention.minutes` configuration in `Kafka` determines how long `Kafka` remembers offsets in a special topic.
 The default value is 10,080 minutes (7 days), and it affects the behavior when an application is restarted after being stopped for a while.
 Increasing this value is **recommended** to avoid reprocessing data on application restart due to offsets being deleted by the broker(s).
+9. `unclean.leader.election.enable=false` unclear leader election is disabled, the topic will not accept new messages until an **In-Sync Replica** becomes available for leader election.
+10. `unclean.leader.election.enable=true` one of the out-of sync replicas can be elected as a new leader.